NREL/HPC/MachineLearning/ReinforcementLearning/reinforcementlearning.md

 ## Comparisons

-Let us now compare the outcomes from when running experiments on a single core versus on all cores on an Eagle node.
-An easy way to verify that is by using `Tensorboard` (more information [here](https://www.tensorflow.org/tensorboard)).
+Let us now compare the outcomes from when running experiments on a single core versus on all cores on a single Eagle node.
+A first approach for that is the values column `episode_reward_mean` in file `progress.csv`, .